How long does it take to get pregnant?

 When should I take a pregnancy test?

 From the time of implantation, your body starts to release a hormone called hCG.
 This is the hormone detected in both a urine and blood pregnancy test.
-Some home pregnancy tests can detect hCG as soon as 7 days after ovulation, and a blood testcould pick up hCG in the blood earlier than with a urine test.
+Some home pregnancy tests can detect hCG as soon as seven days after ovulation, and a pregnancy blood test could pick up hCG in the blood earlier than with a urine test.

 If your test comes out positive you should book to see your GP or a midwife straight away.
 Whilst a positive pregnancy test is usually correct, a negative test may not necessarily mean you are not pregnant.
 It is recommended to retake the test in a few days if you still think you might be pregnant, and see your GP if you’ve had two negative pregnancy tests but your period still hasn’t arrived.

 For many women, the first sign of pregnancy will be a missed period.
 However light bleeding may still occur at the time of implantation.

 Every woman will experience pregnancy differently, but some of the first signs of pregnancy include: